KamaliniNL/social-robot-design-portfolio/group-work/indepth.md

 My primary contributions were the evaluation guidelines and evaluation form (with Oyindrila Sen Gupta), supporting the video production, and working with Liz van Ginderen on the poster.

-Designing the observer criteria was the part I found most substantively interesting.
+Designing the observer criteria was the part I found the most interesting.
 The challenge was making criteria specific enough to produce useful data but general enough to apply across very different scenarios.
-The decision to anchor the criteria in HRI CUES rather than inventing new ones was right - it connected the form to existing HRI evaluation methodology and made the results interpretable beyond the group's own judgment.
+The decision to anchor the criteria in HRI CUES rather than inventing new ones was right as it connected the form to existing HRI evaluation methodology and made the results interpretable beyond the group's own judgment.

 If I were to change one thing it would be the timing of the evaluation component.
 It arrived as a response to teacher feedback mid-process, which meant it was developed under time pressure.
-Designing the evaluation protocol alongside the card set from the start - rather than as a retrofit - would have produced a tighter integration between what the cards generate and what the form is designed to capture.
+Designing the evaluation protocol alongside the card set from the start, rather than as a retrofit, would have produced a tighter integration between what the cards generate and what the form is designed to capture.

 ---